-8 Sassafras
+7 Sassafras

 This is an understory tree growing to heights of 30 to 60 feet with a spread of 25 to 40 feet at maturity.

-The Sassafras is known for its brilliant display of fall foliage and aromatic smell with bright to medium green leaves that change to deep orange, scarlet, purple and yellow in the fall.
+The Sassafras is known for its brilliant display of fall foliage and aromatic smell with bright to medium green leaves that change to deep orange, scarlet, purple and vellow in the fall.

-It is still used today to make tea, root beer and a Louisiana spice powder that is added to soups and other dishes.
+It is still used today to make tea, root beer and a Louisiana spice powder that is added to soups and other dishes turn a dull gold.

-9 Pignut Hickory
+Pignut Hickory 8

 This tree is extraordinarily tough, growing to heights of 60 to 70 feet.
 Its fruit ripens in September and has a distinctive pear shape.
-Autumn leaves turn a dull gold.
+Autumn leaves